CurveDocs/curve-docs/docs/fees/original-architecture/withdraw-and-burn.md

-## **CryptoSwap Pools**
+## **Cryptoswap Pools**
-Fees of crypto pools are a bit different from stableswap pools.
+Fees of crypto pools are a bit different from Stableswap pools.
 These pools have an auto-rebalancing mechanism which uses parts of the admin fees for rebalancing purposes.
 After taking this into consideration, fees are claimed by minting the admin's share (which essentially is the admin fee) of the pool as LP tokens.

 Fees are mostly claimed directly from the pool.